nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`Start/End` - The end points of a graphic on a line plot in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* :guilabel:`Radius 1` - The outer radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`Radius 1` - The outer radius of a Band-Pass Graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* :guilabel:`Radius 2` - The inner radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`Radius 2` - The inner radius of a Band-Pass Graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* :guilabel:`Mode` - The type of ring mask.
-See :ref:`graphics` for more information on ring masks.
+* :guilabel:`Mode` - The filter mode of a Band-Pass Graphic.
+See :ref:`graphics` for details.

-* :guilabel:`Start Angle` - The top left inside angle of a wedge mask in degrees.
+* :guilabel:`Start Angle` - The starting angle of an Angular Graphic in degrees.

-* :guilabel:`End Angle` - The inside opposite angle of a wedge mask in degrees.
+* :guilabel:`End Angle` - The ending angle of an Angular Graphic in degrees.

 * :guilabel:`Display` - The type of coordinate system used to label the coordinates on the image or line plot.
 See :ref:`data-items` for information on different types of coordinate systems.